 Monday 5th September 2016

 I’ve had Depression and Anxiety for around 7 years and until recently it used to hit me hard almost every day.
 I first realised I had a problem when I become pregnant with Isabelle, I thought it was normal and just pregnancy hormones kicking my arse but apparently not!
 Some days I questioned myself, Am I ready to be a parent?
 What if I’m no good?
-Other days the depression really got to me badly and I considered adoption because I would convince myself I wouldn’t be able to give my baby everything she needs and deserves, I was convinced I would be the worst possible parent going.
+Other days the depression really got to me badly and at one point I even considered adoption because I would convince myself I wouldn’t be able to give my baby everything she needs and deserves, I was convinced I would be the worst possible parent going.
+Of course, I never truly meant the adoption idea because I already loved my baby so much and thought of being without her broke my heart.
 Suicide was often on my mind.
 It wasn’t until I was around 8 months pregnant that I felt I needed to do something to try to get back to my usual self again.

 I think it was at an appointment with my midwife that I finally told her how I was feeling and she suggested I might have Pre-Natal Depression, an appointment with my doctor did in fact confirm that I did have Pre-Natal Depression, I was given anti depressants to take and a counselling session.